 Things to Aim For/Things I’ve Learned

-3. Resistances: Res cap at minimum, ideally as high as you can get them to minimize Elemental Weakness map mod
+3. Resistances Target: Res cap at minimum, ideally as high as you can get them to minimize Elemental Weakness map mod

 7. Cluster Jewels: Cluster jewels provide a good chunk of damage, and just as importantly a huge chunk of ele/chaos resists if you buy good ones.
-For example: this league I am getting 40% Chaos and 95% Total Elemental Resistance from my cluster jewels, on top of +4 to maximum fire resistance.
 If you use the recommended endgame gear, you pretty much must use cluster jewels to get your resists where they need to be.
-Look for both +Chaos and +Elemental Resistance rolls on pretty much all your cluster jewels.
+Look for +Elemental Resistance rolls on pretty much all your cluster jewels.